Flag of the Dominican Republic

-The flag of the Dominican Republic represents the Dominican Republic and, together with the coat of arms and the national anthem, has the status of a national symbol.
+The national flag of the Dominican Republic is one of the official national symbols of the nation, along with the coat of arms and the national anthem.
 The blue on the flag stands for liberty, the white for salvation, and the red for the blood of heroes.
-The civil flag follows the same design, but without the charge in the center.
+The civil flag follows the same design, but without the charge in the center, which is the coat of arms of the Dominican Republic.
 The flag was designed by Juan Pablo Duarte.

 Description

-As described by Article 21 of the Dominican Constitution, the flag features a centered white cross that extends to the edges and divides the flag into four rectangles; the top ones are blue (hoist side) and red, and the bottom ones are red (hoist side) and blue.
-The national coat of arms, featuring a shield with the flag design and supported by a bay laurel branch (left) and a palm frond (right), is at the center of the cross.
+As described by Article 21 of the Dominican Constitution, the flag features a centered white Saint George's Cross that extends to the edges and divides the flag into four rectangles; the top ones are blue (hoist side) and red, and the bottom ones are red (hoist side) and blue.
+The national coat of arms, featuring a shield with the flag, design and supported by a bay laurel branch (left) and a palm frond (right), is at the center of the cross.
 Above the shield, a blue ribbon displays the national motto Dios, Patria, Libertad (English: God, Homeland, Liberty).
 Below the shield, the words República Dominicana appear on a red ribbon (this red ribbon is depicted in more recent versions as having its tips pointing upward).
-In the center of the shield, flanked by three spears (two of them holding Dominican banners) on each side, is a Bible with a small cross above it and said to be opened to the Gospel of John, chapter 8, verse 32, which reads Y la verdad os hará libres (And the truth shall make you free).
+In the center of the shield, flanked by three spears (two of them holding Dominican banners) on each side, is a Bible with a small Latin cross above it and said to be opened to the Gospel of John, chapter 8, verse 32, which reads Y la verdad os hará libres (And the truth shall make you free).
 It is one of 28 national flags to contain overtly Christian symbols.

-Additionally, along with Haiti, Bolivia, Costa Rica, Ecuador, El Salvador, and Venezuela, it is one of only seven national flags whose design incorporates a depiction of the flag itself.
+History

+Spanish colonists had been the first Europeans to claim the island of Hispaniola, but the French had subsequently colonised the western part of it, Saint-Domingue, which later became Haiti, whose flag contained horizontal stripes of red and blue.
+Haiti subsequently colonised Santo Domingo, the Spanish-speaking part of Hispaniola, and the Haitian colours became the basis of the colours of revolutionary flags in these Hispanophone areas, including the flag of the revolutionary organisation La Trinitaria.

+The flag was made to reflect the Christian ideals of Juan Pablo Duarte, the father of the nation, with two white stripes of horizontal and vertical that join together to form a symmetrical cross, and in the centre a gospel of John, a Latin cross, and the motto “Dios, patria, libertad” (“God, fatherland, liberty”).
+The first flags were made by María Trinidad Sánchez, María de Jesús Pina, Isabel Sosa and Concepción Bona.
+Juan Pablo Duarte designed it and it was first hoisted on February 28, 1844, the day after the beginning of the Dominican Revolution against the Haitians.
+The ultramarine blue was to represent God's protection over the nation.
+The vermillion red color represents the blood shed by the patriots in our nation's struggle for freedom.
+And the white cross in the center symbolizes the peace and unity of the Dominicans.